Feel-ix-343/markdown-oxide/README.md

     - [ ] Influence from logseq shortcut completions; such as to dates like /tomorrow
 - Config
     * [ ] Daily notes format
+    * \[ \] (Opt-in dictionary or prose checking?
+Markdown syntax specific, of course; I am not sure how I feel about this feature yet; Let me know your thoughts)
 - [ ] Proper integration tests
 - A simple CLI
     - [ ] Working with daily notes (key to efficient PKM systems!)